 The liquidator is checking the documents and notifies the creditors regarding the liquidation process.
 He is also deciding the specific terms of depositing the claims.

 Turkish Company Liquidation Procedures

 The creditors are then submitting their claims and if it doesn’t do it on time the amount necessary to cover their claims is deposited to an administrative authority appointed by the liquidator.
 An intermediary balance sheet and reports regarding the liquidation status must be elaborated on and presented at the annual general meetings.

 The remaining assets resulting after covering all the claims can be divided among the shareholders, up to their contribution to the company’s capital.
 After that, a last general meeting is convened and the last balance sheet and a report regarding the termination of liquidation and its results are presented by the liquidator.

-The liquidator must also appoint a person where all the company’s documents will be kept for a period of a minimum of 10 years.
+The liquidator must also appoint a person whom all the company’s documents will be kept for a period of a minimum of 10 years.
 The name and the address of that person must be mentioned in the application sent to the Turkish Trade Registry.
 After that, the liquidator is paid for his work and it’s dismissed.

 How long does it take to liquidate a company in Turkey?

 It may take 7 months to liquidate a company in Turkey, depending on its size and the complexity of its debts.